- Ironically some Oc are not original

 Not every OC needs to be part of an epic, but an OC needs more going for em than just a bio- if you want them to not be typical.

-Again, reason why some/many Oc fall flat out the gate is because they're blatantly a projection based off of something, usually overcompensation, ego, or a favorite media of the author, and there’s very few additions or alterations to the Oc or it’s over-designed and obnoxious, creativity vs just a mascot that looks like visual vomit: ie. average VTuber avi
+Again, reason why some/many Oc fall flat out the gate is because they're blatantly a projection based off of usually overcompensation, ego, or a favorite media of the author, and there’s very few additions or alterations to the Oc; or it’s over-designed and obnoxious, creativity vs just a mascot that looks like visual vomit: ie. average VTuber avi

-For most forms of bad writing in modern day stems from agenda, bad execution, projection, defiance, politics, spite, or lack of vision, or lack of life experience.
+For most forms of bad writing in modern day stems from agenda, bad execution, projection, defiance, politics, spite, or lack of vision, or lack of life experience. (that's a big one)

 “People just want to be the main character in their own world of fiction, where they control who is special and who isn’t.” - The essence of OC’s (Original characters)